pakinguoJS/code-job/ipick-sdk/ReadMe.md

 <br>
 ## ipick.error ##
 	/**
- 	 * Since iframe call up the nation app is not supported, while use it in chrome, this api provide a hack way.
+ 	 * Since iframe call up the nation app is not supported, while using it in chrome, this api provides a hack way.
  	 * @param {function} callback
  	 */
     ipick.error(callback);